-Welcome to our third issue of QLife Magazine.
-Thank you to all of our readers last month.
-Your support has been incredible.
+Welcome to our fourth issue of QLife Magazine.
+Thank you to all of our readers for making our first quarter a momentous one!

 I have close ties to New York’s cabaret community.
 For twenty years, I was a technical director, designing lighting and sound for countless shows in the city’s best nightclubs and cabarets.
 From The Duplex, to Judy*s, to the Algonquin Oak Room, I worked with some of the most talented performers imaginable.
 These people became my friends - closer than friends, actually; they became family.
 In 2009, however, I took a long break from the nightclub scene.

 Real-life NYC public high school history teacher Sally Schwab is pulling triple stage duty this spring.
 She continues her roles as Betty Jean in off-Broadway’s The Marvelous Wonderettes and the female swing in NEWSical the Musical and is now starring in her own show, Adventures in Babysitting.

 We know what you are thinking… but before you start, just know that we were also nervous.
 It could have gone one of two ways, and we were prepared either way.
 We will fill you in on the backstory before we get to tell you about the day we met with the new Las Vegas franchise owners.

 One of the nicest aspects of my work as a restaurant critic...beyond eating amazing food, of course, is occasionally striking up friendships with some of the restaurant’s staff members.
 Maybe it’s because I’ve worked in food service myself, but I feel a kinship with the people who work hard every night to provide the public with the best possible experience a restaurant can offer.
 I enjoy chatting with the hostesses and hosts, the servers, the bussing staff, and the managers.